ndsmyter/recycle-app-to-csv/README.md

 The result is a JSON that you contains the information for that time period on the selected address.
 As an example I have entered the request for the address "Kouter 1, 9000 Ghent" for 2021.
 The cURL request can be found in curl2021.txt and the JSON result can be found in json2021.txt.

+# Parse the JSON

+Parsing the JSON is as easy as calling the Python script.
+The script itself is very easy, and should generate the CSV file "calendar2021.csv".

+# Notice

+It also possible to chain the cURL request and the JSON parsing in Python, but as I also had some other plans with the JSON, I've split this into 2 separate steps.